 - Add in eggnog, egg, melted butter, and vanilla.
 Whisk until the dry and wet ingredients are combined.
 Careful not to over mix.
 Batter may have lumps.

-- Place 1 Tbsp muffin batter in each muffin cup and top with 1 tsp of struesel.
-Add 1-2 Tbsp batter mix on top to cover streusel.
+- Place 1 tablespoon muffin batter in each muffin cup and top with 1 teaspoon of struesel.
+Add 1-2 tablespoon batter mix on top to cover streusel.
 Top each muffin cup with remaining streusel.

 - Bake for 20 minutes and let cool to room temperature.